|

 NAT acts as an interpreter

-between the internet and your home network.
-The internet is
+between the internet and your network as illustrated in the

-considered the ‘public’ side and your home network is
+considered the ‘public’ Internet side and your network is

-considered the ‘private’ side.
+considered the ‘private’ LAN side.
 When a computer in the

 private side request data from the public side (the